Gaojingtong/iMENTOR/README.md

 However, due to the author's limited understanding of ray and distributed computing.
 At present, we are unable to incorporate the training of the reward network into the existing GPU resourse pool.

 Therefore, this project will additionally use 1 GPU to train the reward network separately (if the GPU number written in the scripts is 4, then actually a maximum of 4 + 1 = 5 GPUs will be used in training).
 This action will significantly enhance the overall training efficiency.

+## Acknowledge

+- The project of iMENTOR is conducted on the [TinyZero](https://github.com/Jiayi-Pan/TinyZero) base environment with reinforcement learning tool [verl](https://github.com/volcengine/verl).

+- We use Qwen2.5 series base model [Qwen2.5](https://github.com/QwenLM/Qwen2.5)

 ## Citation
 ```